-This problem is worsened by the 2016 QI Report was also tallied as a vaccine failure. noting 2,174 AEFI reports from another jurisdiction for vaccines administered from 2001 to 2015.
-However these reports were not included in the 2016 QI data (unlike the Q4 data), so comparisons were still possible to previous guarters.
+This problem is worsened by the 2016 QI Report noting 2,174 AEFI reports from another jurisdiction for vaccines administered from 2001 to 2015.
+However these reports were not included in the 2016 QI data (unlike the Q4 data), so comparisons were still possible to previous quarters.
 But we do not know if this old data will ever be sorted into the annual data for the 15 years it was from.
-The QI Report only notes the proportion of serious reports was 4%, representing 90 SAEs and the median age was 9 at time of vaccination.
+The Q1 Report only notes the proportion of serious reports was 4%, representing 90 SAEs and the median age was 9 at time of vaccination.
 Therefore, it is clear that the data in the CAEFISS reports does not necessarily reflect what happened in any given time period.
-This is why the reports now state that the ability to compare and interpret patterns
+This is why the reports now state that the ability to compare and interpret patterns is limited.

-Unfortunately, the whole point of this surveillance We had intended to publish this Safety Report system is to be able to do exactly that, compare AEFI data and report changes in patterns that could signal needed safety changes to immunization programs.
+Unfortunately, the whole point of this surveillance system is to be able to do exactly that, compare AEFI data and report changes in patterns that could signal needed safety changes to immunization programs.
 Each report states this purpose as follows:

 "The primary purpose of vaccine post market surveillance is to detect safety concerns.
-These concerns include a possible increase in the severity or frequency of expected AEFIs, or occurrence of one or more unexpected events...This allows immunization providers and public health immunization program providers to take public health action..."
+These concerns include a possible increase in the severity or frequency of expected AEFIs, or occurrence of one or more unexpected events...
+This allows immunization providers and public health immunization program providers to take public health action..."